arav06/aws-fundies/aws-management-concepts.md

 1. Basic: Free and great if you're just starting out
 2. Developer: Experimenting with workloads.
 Little better response time and more access to the systems
 3. Business: Running a workload which will generate a profit
-4. Enterprise: Run a workload which has to be running and is essential for a business
+4. Enterprise: Run a workload which has to be up and is essential for a business

 ![support-plans](support-plans.png)